-With Few New Drugs To Treat Antibiotic Resistance, How Best To Deploy Them?
+How Best To Use The Few New Drugs To Treat Antibiotic-Resistant Germs?

 "Our enzyme stays in the gut and it's not absorbed into the blood, so it doesn't affect antibiotic efficacy," says Sheila Connelly, the company's vice president of research.

-The enzyme destroys antibiotics in the gut, which is where they are most likely to lead to drug-resistance.
+The enzyme destroys antibiotics in the gut, which is where they are most likely to lead to drug resistance.
 Resistance traits can also be passed from one bacterial species to another, making the gut a cauldron of superbug evolution.

 "If we can avoid the gut being exposed to antibiotics, then we prevent the evolution and emergence of antibiotic resistance," Connelly says.